ghostwriter/handrail/README.md

 [![Latest Version on Packagist](https://badgen.net/packagist/v/ghostwriter/handrail)](https://packagist.org/packages/ghostwriter/handrail)
 [![Downloads](https://badgen.net/packagist/dt/ghostwriter/handrail?color=blue)](https://packagist.org/packages/ghostwriter/handrail)

-> [!WARNING]
->
-> This project is not finished yet, please do not use it in production.

 Safeguard your PHP code by wrapping function declarations in `if (!function_exists())` blocks.

-This ensures that functions are only declared if they do not already exist, preventing redeclaration conflicts.
+Ensures that functions are only declared if they do not already exist, preventing redeclaration conflicts.

 ### Star ⭐️ this repo if you find it useful